WorkInTheDark/FairytaleQA_QAG_System/README.md

 ## What's here
 We provide separate Jupyter Notebooks for the following task:

+* ```0_Pre_processing_the_original_data.ipynb``` --> Pre-processing the original story dataset into desired fine-tuning format.
+You may acquire the original story dataset from https://github.com/uci-soe/FairytaleQAData.
+Remember to put question and story files into one folder while using this notebook.
 * ```1_Train_BART_model.ipynb``` --> fine-tune a BART QG model
 * ```2_Generate_QA_pairs_with_our_QAG_system.ipynb``` --> end-to-end QAG
 * ```3_RANK_QA_on_test_val.ipynb``` --> Ranking module after generating QA-pairs with the previous Notebook

-We also provide a Jupyter Notebook (```0_Pre_processing_the_original_data.ipynb```) for preprocessing the original story dataset into desired training format.
-You may acquite the original story dataset from the repo shared above.

 To make things easy, we have pre-processed the original storys for QAG and stored them under ```./QAG_Generation_E2E/data/input_for_QAG```, so you can directly run ```2_Generate_QA_pairs_with_our_QAG_system.ipynb``` without the need to pre-process original story books.
 (But you still need to get the model checkpoint below)